vnzongzna/Nearby-Shops-Shop-Owner-Android-app/README.md

 It is a first of its kind democratic, non-commercial, Open-Source and Nonprofit E-commerce platform.
 We aim to provide world class free of cost e-commerce platform to the sellers.

 Technically Nearby Shops is a distributed ecosystem of local markets.
-This project is conceptually similar to [Mastadon project](https://github.com/tootsuite/mastodon).
+This project is conceptually similar to [Mastodon project](https://github.com/tootsuite/mastodon).
 Anyone can self-host their Local Market Instance and create their local market on Nearby Shops.
 The technology is fully open-source and funded by Donations.
 We dont charge any fee or comission in order to use the platform.

 Local Market's are generally self-hosted by independent Volunteers, Service Providers and local vendor cooperatives who seek the welfare of their local vendors.